slotThe/slotThe.github.io/research.md

 ## Preprints

+- *[Simple algebras and exact module categories]* <span class="floatright">[@coulembier25:simpl]</span> \
+  Joint work with Kevin Coulembier and Mateusz Stroiński.

+  We verify a conjecture of Etingof and Ostrik, stating that an algebra object in a finite tensor category is exact if and only if it is a finite direct product of simple algebras.
+  Towards that end, we introduce an analogue of the Jacobson radical of an algebra object, similar to the Jacobson radical of a finite-dimensional algebra.
+  We give applications of our main results in the context of incompressible finite symmetric tensor categories.

 - *[Reconstruction of module categories in the infinite and non-rigid settings]* <span class="floatright">[@stroinski2024:reconstr]</span> \
   Joint work with Mateusz Stroiński.